-Gorecki Choral and Orchestral Works
+Gorecki Orchestral and Vocal Works

 Although my personal response to Gorecki's Third Symphony has cooled somewhat since I first heard it some eight years ago, it is nevertheless good to see it, and indeed contemporary music in general, finding a much wider audience than before.
 How far this new found audience is prepared to delve however remains to be seen.
 Astute marketing has clearly played an important part in the symphony's success, and I would be the first to admit that 'classical music' can benefit from techniques such as this, especially if it encourages people to adopt a more adventurous attitude in their musical tastes.